 - Can I buy a factory guitar which looks this good? (look out: emotional bond)

-- Can I buy a factory guitar that is unique? (look out: emotional bond)
+- Can I buy a factory guitar that’s unique? (look out: emotional bond)

-- Can I buy a factory guitar that is tailored to me?
+- Can I buy a factory guitar that’s made to fit my requirements?

-- Can I buy a factory guitar combines at least 3 of above?
+- Can I buy a factory guitar that combines at least 3 of the above?

-With asking and answering these questions, one also already defined what his custom guitar needs to be like.
+With thinking about these , one has also already defined what their custom guitar needs to be like.